 Third-Party Base Coats for Quality Whiteboard Paint

-Introduction: Our premium Tintable Base Paint should always be your first choice when thinking about an appropriate base coat to apply under our whiteboard coatings because it is specifically formulated to be compatible with these products.
+Our premium Tintable Base Paint should always be your first choice when thinking about an appropriate base coat to apply under our whiteboard paint because it is specifically formulated to be compatible with these products.
 However, if you wish to apply an alternate paint as a base coat, a quality satin or eggshell water-based enamel may be used as long as it is free of additives that cause adverse chemical reactions with our coatings.

 Using Satin or Eggshell Water-based Enamel as a Base Coat with Whiteboard Paint